Chapter 16:

 He sensed more than saw the other’s shrug. |Not sure.
 That one there, the last one, that was three days ago.|

-It inadvertently dragged his eyes over, like screaming faces haunting the edges of barely lit shadows.
+It inadvertently dragged his eyes over, its shadow seeming to flicker.
 The last one, from Turl.
-Half a suspicion of why Tozu had described it the way he had was brewing in the back of his head, and he didn’t like the route it took his thoughts down.
+Half a suspicion of why Tozu had described it the way he had was brewing in the back of his head, and he didn’t like the implications.

 There were things mentioned in the report Aphox had made.
 More than just strange beings that might or might not be Haunts.